 Pete has a law degree, cum laude, and a masters degree in public policy and administration, both from the University of Wisconsin-Madison.
 Pete was an articles editor for the Wisconsin Law Review, which published his article on lender liability.
 He graduated from Northwestern University in 1985 with a B.A. in history and political science.

-Pete and his wife Ruth, herself a recovering political theorist, live in Madison with their three sons.
-In all too rare moments of domestic calm, he sometimes enjoys bicycling in the Wisconsin countryside, reading and arguing political philosophy, woodworking, hiking, canoeing, and–with somewhat greater regularity–the comparing and contrasting of many varieties of micro & craft-brewed beers.
+Pete and his wife Ruth, herself a recovering political theorist, live in Madison.
+When not reading and arguing over matters of political philosophy, he enjoys bicycling in the Wisconsin countryside, woodworking, hiking, canoeing, and–with somewhat greater regularity–the comparing and contrasting of many varieties of micro & craft-brewed beers.